Bloc party: Poland

 The 1947 elections were blatantly rigged in favour of the Democratic Bloc, with Communist and Socialist parties being merged to form the Polish United Workers' Party (PZPR).
 In 1952 the Front of National Unity was formed, including the PZPR, the agrarian United People's Party (ZSL) and the centrist Democratic Party (SD), while up to three Catholic associations also had representation in the Sejm.
 Occasionally, deputies from these groups (most notably the Catholic Znak) offered limited criticism of government policies.
-A number of deputies from bloc parties also voted against the imposition of Martial Law in Poland, after which the Front of National Unity was replaced by the Patriotic Movement for National Rebirth which included the same as well as additional member organisations.
+A number of deputies from bloc parties also voted against the imposition of martial law in Poland, after which the Front of National Unity was replaced by the Patriotic Movement for National Rebirth which included the same as well as additional member organisations.

 In 1989, partly free elections were held in which Solidarity won an overwhelming majority of freely contestable seats- only 35% of the Sejm- while the PZPR and bloc parties were reserved 65% of the seats.
 The ZSL and SD formed a coalition government with Solidarity, thus forming Poland's first non-Communist government since World War II.
 The SD continues today, whereas the ZSL eventually evolved into today's Polish People's Party.
 Two of the Catholic associations with Sejm representation continue today as lay Catholic organisations.

 Bulgaria

-During Communist rule in Bulgaria, the Bulgarian Agrarian People's Union was the only other legal party than the Bulgarian Communist Party as a member of the Fatherland Front.
+During Communist rule in Bulgaria, the Bulgarian Agrarian National Union was the only other legal party than the Bulgarian Communist Party as a member of the Fatherland Front.
 A number of successor parties exist in post-Communist Bulgaria.

+South Yemen

+The rival FLOSY collapsed in 1967, leaving the National Liberation Front as the sole liberation front in South Yemen.
+It formed with the assadist People's Vanguard Party and the marxist Democratic Popular Union Party the "Unified Nationalist Front Political Organization" before merging into the Yemeni Socialist Party in 1978.

 Other examples

 In countries like North Korea or Vietnam (until 1988), bloc parties also exist, playing a subordinate role to ruling Communist parties as constituent members of official coalitions.

+In some countries, there were bloc parties before they were merged into the communist party.
+The members of the Hungarian National Independence Front were merged into the Hungarian Working People's Party in 1949.
+The People's Front of Yugoslavia originally had other party members.
+By 1953, the remaining bloc parties in the People's Democratic Front of Romania had been dissolved.
+The National United Front of Kampuchea included monarchist Khmer Rumdo and pro-North Vietnamese Khmer Issarak.
+The alliance between Khmer Rouge and monarchists was later revived in the Coalition Government of Democratic Kampuchea as the internally recognised government-in-exile against the likewise communist dominated People's Republic of Kampuchea.

 In non-communist regimes

-A few examples of a bloc party system also exist in non-Communist regimes.
-In these cases, it is possible to have a bloc party simply be a smaller party in a coalition, often long-lasting, with a larger or more dominant party with no direct connection between the two.

-Australia

-Since the 1920s, the main centre-right force in Australian politics at the federal level has been an alliance of parties known as the Coalition: originally consisting of the Nationalist Party and the Australian Country Party, it currently includes those parties' successors, the Liberal Party of Australia and the National Party of Australia.
-The Coalition's formation was prompted by the rise of the centre-left Australian Labor Party, which remains the Coalition's main political opponent.
-The two parties of the Coalition draw support from different bases, with the Liberals gaining their votes in urban areas and the Nationals winning theirs in rural areas.
-Arrangements at state and territorial level vary, from the merger of state Liberal and National parties through to electoral alliances on the federal model and, in the case of Western Australia, a looser relationship.

-Bulgaria

-The Bulgarian Socialist Party (BSP) and other leftist parties in Bulgaria have been members of the leftist electoral alliance Coalition for Bulgaria since 1991.